-H, are not perfectly even distributed, which may also influence the optima estimates (Fig. 1b).
-However, the modelinferred group-optima change pattern is statistically and ecologically reliable (Fig. 7).
-We consider it likely that a similar effect will occur in the pollen-based climate reconstructions for the whole TEC region where the vegetation pattern has been largely shaped by EASM-induced rainfall.
+- 5 2008; Xu et al., 2010a).
+Using the H-set in this study, significantly lower (P < 0.001) P{ann} values relative to the N-set are reconstructed for Lake Gonghai during the early and middle Holocene (TW3 and TW4), when tree pollen contributed more than 40% to the total pollen sum.
+This suggests that drier biases may have also been induced from surface samples using the N-set for this period.
+Conversely, we note a bias towards a wetter climate reconstruction for the late glacial (TW1) and last 1600 years (TW6).
+The sites comprising the two sets, N and H, are not perfectly even distributed which may also influence - 10 - the optima estimates (Fig. 1b).
+However, the model inferred group-optima change pattern is statistically and ecologically reliable (Fig. 7).
+We consider it likely that a similar effect will occur in the pollen-based climate reconstructions for the whole TEC region, where vegetation pattern has been largely shaped by EASM-induced rainfall.

-5.2 Human influence index as an assessment tool
+5.2 Human Influence Index as an assessment tool